adam-p/markdown-here/README.md

   * Note that Hotmail and Yahoo do *not* automatically add the `'-- '` to signatures, so you have to add it yourself.

 * In Firefox and Thunderbird, the "Markdown Toggle" menu item shows up for more element types than it can correctly render.
 This is intended to help people realize that they're not using a rich editor.
 Otherwise they just don't see the menu item and don't know why.
-  * In Chrome, I can't figure out how to selectively hide the menu item, so the above isn't strictly true.
-But the behaviour would be the same if I could.
+  * In Chrome, I can't figure out how to selectively hide the menu item, so the behaviour isn't entirely intentional.
+But it would be basically the same even if I could.

+* Styling:
-* For styling, the use of browser-specific styles (-moz-, -webkit-) should be avoided.
+  * The use of browser-specific styles (-moz-, -webkit-) should be avoided.
 If used, they may not render correctly for people reading the email in a different browser from the one where the email was sent.
+  * Do not use multi-word font names (e.g., "Andale Mono").
+For some mysterious reason, they totally mess up styling.

 ## Building the Extension Bundles